-- D. Incarcerated individuals with a serious mental illness diagnosis whose current level of functionality does not require residential treatment shall be seen for a one-on-one out of cell consult with a mental health provider every seven days while on Immediate Segregation status. - E. An incarcerated individual's IS status must be reviewed by the warden within 7 calendar days.
+- d.
+If an incarcerated individual is removed from and reassigned to restrictive housing for the same reason within a 24-hour period, the initial restrictive housing event shall be continued. - C. All incarcerated individuals on IS status shall receive a mental health screening within 14 days.
+This screening will take place in a location outside of the incarcerated individual's cell.
+An incarcerated individual may decline to talk with a provider.
+Force shall not be used to bring an incarcerated individual to the consult with the provider unless there is a clear life-threatening issue or serious decompensation is noted. - D. Incarcerated individuals with a serious mental illness diagnosis whose current level of functionality does not require residential treatment shall be seen for a one-on-one out of cell consult with a mental health provider every seven days while on Immediate Segregation status. - E. An incarcerated individual's IS status must be reviewed by the warden within 7 calendar days.
 The review will include initial placement form, the Incarcerated individual Statement (or refusal), and any additional information gathered since the placement on IS status. - 1.
 It is the expectation that the warden has enough information at this time to determine whether the incarcerated individual should be placed in alternative housing, returned to general population or referred for assignment to LTRH. - F. Every effort shall be made to assign the incarcerated individual to a less-restrictive housing location or to LTRH within 21 calendar days of placement on IS status.
 In only exceptional cases shall an extension of the IS status be allowed. - 1.
-Requests for extensions of IS past 30 days shall require approval by the deputy director-prisons and must be recommended by the warden and submitted within 21 calendar days of initial placement.
-The warden will notify the deputy director-prisons via e-mail when the request for an extension is submitted.
+Requests for extensions of IS past 30 days shall require approval by the deputy director-prison operations and must be recommended by the warden and submitted within 21 calendar days of initial placement.
+The warden will notify the deputy director-prison operations via e-mail when the request for an extension is submitted.
 Any request submitted requires a detailed written explanation. - 2.
-Requests for extensions of IS past 45 days shall require approval by the NDCS director and must be recommended by the warden and submitted through the deputy director-prisons within 38 calendar days.
+Requests for extensions of IS past 45 days shall require approval by the director and must be recommended by the warden and submitted through the deputy director-prison operations within 38 calendar days.
 Any request submitted requires a detailed written explanation.
-The warden shall notify both the deputy director-prisons and the director via e-mail when the request for an extension is submitted. - 3.
+The warden shall notify both the deputy director-prison operations and the director via e-mail when the request for an extension is submitted. - 3.
 No incarcerated individual shall remain on IS for more than 60 days. - G. Once an incarcerated individual is assigned to IS by the warden, removal from this status must be approved by the warden.
 Said approval must be documented on an Immediate Segregation Review in NICaMS. - H. When an incarcerated individual is removed from IS status, a restrictive housing unit team member shall notify the facility central control center of the incarcerated individual's new cell assignment.
 A central control center team member shall update the cell assignment in the Corrections Tracking System (CTS/C-1) and a restrictive housing unit team member shall update the segregated status in NICaMS.
-Both updates shall be made within two hours or prior to the next scheduled facility count, whichever comes first. - IV.
-LONGER-TERM RESTRICTIVE HOUSING (LTRH) (Attachment E) - A. LTRH shall be used when incarcerated individuals need more intensive supervision and intervention before promotion to an appropriate non-restrictive housing assignment.
-LTRH is a targeted individualized intervention with a primary emphasis on pro-social behavior, interactions with others, life-view change, incentives for positive change, and successful transition to lower levels of security.
-Consideration at all levels of review must be given to the mental health needs of the individual.
+Both updates shall be made within two hours or prior to the next scheduled facility count, whichever comes first.